joelcarlson/radiomics/README.md

 The goal of the GLSZM is to quantify regions of contiguous pixels in the image.
 The GLSZM is set up in the same way as the GLRLM, except along the abscissa are size zones rather than run lengths.
 A size zone is defined as a collection of 9-connected pixels (ie. connected on their edges and corners) of the same grey level.

 For the GLSZM we will use the same image as for the GLCM.
-Rather than labeling grey levels, contiguous size zones are labeled with their size, that is, the number of 9 connected pixels of the same grey level:
+Rather than labeling grey levels, contiguous size zones are labeled with their size:

 <img src="http://i.imgur.com/vNQTAsz.png" height="227px" width="496px" />